 - National Academy of Sports Medicine (NASM) Certified Personal Trainers must obtain 2.0 CEUs (20 hours) every two years for recertification.

-- The National Strength and Conditioning Association (NSCA) does their CEUs a little different than other organizations for Certified Personal Trainers.
+- The National Strength and Conditioning Association (NSCA) does their CEUs a little differently than other organizations for Certified Personal Trainers.
 They categorize each three-year period into a reporting period, so the current reporting period is for 2018, 2019, and 2020.
 The amount of CEUs needed varies depending on when you received your certification.
 For example, if you were certified before 2018, you need to obtain 6.0 (60 hours) of CEUs between January 1, 2018, and December 31, 2020.
 Those who were certified during 2018 would need 4.0 CEUs (40 hours) and those certified during 2019 need 2.0 (20 hours) CEUs by December 31, 2020.

 - International Sports Sciences Association (ISSA) Certified Personal Trainers must obtain 20 hours of CEUs every two years for recertification.